jaison080/seminar-presentation/slides.md

   - This can be done manually or through automated processes like continuous integration and deployment pipelines.
   - Proper image distribution ensures consistency and reproducibility across different environments.

+---
+layout: default
+level: 2
+---

+# Container Image Creation and Lifecycle Management

 - Image Security:
   - Container images should be scanned for vulnerabilities and security issues before deployment.
   - Vulnerability scanning tools can analyze the image and identify any known vulnerabilities in the software packages and libraries included in the image.
   - Regular scanning and updating of images help mitigate security risks.

----
-layout: default
----

-# Container Image Creation and Lifecycle Management

 - Image Lifecycle Management:
   - Container images have a lifecycle that includes creation, distribution, deployment, and retirement.